georgetz458/jtt_1/README.md

-# java Technical Task 1
+# Java Technical Task 1
  I created a java project named jtt_1
 I assumed that in the table the Id is the identifier of the employee and set it as a String, the In house / Outsource as a char, the date as String, hours as float, hourly rate as int and fixed cost as int.